 A power generator is a machine that converts mechanical energy into electrical energy.
 It exists to provide electricity when direct access to a centralized power grid is unavailable, unstable, or insufficient.
 The basic principle behind electricity generation is electromagnetic induction, where motion within a magnetic field produces electric current.

-Power generators have been part of modern society for over a century.
-They were developed to support early industrial activity, lighting systems, and transportation.
-Over time, their role expanded into residential backup power, industrial operations, healthcare facilities, data centers, and remote infrastructure.
-Today, generators are a key component of energy systems, ensuring continuity of electricity across various environments and operating conditions.
+Power generators have been part of modern society for over a century, supporting early industrial activity, lighting systems, and transportation.
+Over time, their role expanded into residential backup power, industrial operations, healthcare systems, and remote infrastructure.

 Importance: Why Understanding Power Generators Matters Today

-Understanding how power generators work is increasingly important in a world that relies heavily on uninterrupted electricity.
-Power outages, natural disasters, grid maintenance, and rising energy demand have made alternative electricity generation more relevant across many sectors.
+Understanding how generators work is important in a world dependent on reliable electricity.
+Power disruptions and rising energy demand have increased the relevance of alternative power systems.

 How Electricity Generation Works in a Power Generator

-• Rotor and stator that create a magnetic field
+• Rotor and stator for magnetic field generation

 ComponentFunctionImpact on Output